Recitals - Junior and Senior

 Rehearsals in Lee Chapel

 Students must follow procedures for scheduling Senior Recital rehearsal times in Douglas Lee Chapel.
 Event Management is the online platform for requesting the use of Lee Chapel.
+This is found under the "Resources" tab in your My Stetson webpage.
 The following procedures will apply:

 - Full recitals